Get

 dog sitting on sofa and barking

-Many dog owners dread holidays throughout the year because of the use of fireworks on and around the holidays.
-Independence Day, Labor Day, and New Year’s Eve are all associated with fireworks.
-If you’re especially unlucky, you may even have people shooting off fireworks in your neighborhood.
+Many dog owners dread certain holidays throughout the year because of the use of fireworks during those times.
+Independence Day, Labor Day, and New Year’s Eve all tend to be associated with huge fireworks displays.
+You may even have people shooting off small but loud fireworks in your neighborhood.

 Whenever fireworks are going off, it can be extremely hard on your dog.
-Even the bravest of dogs may be found cowering, shivering, and barking when the fireworks start.
-In order to help your dog feel safe and comfortable, it’s important to understand the reasons they may be barking every time fireworks are set off.
+Even the bravest of pups may be found cowering, shivering, and barking when the show starts.
+To help your dog feel safe and comfortable, it’s important to understand the reasons that they may be barking every time fireworks are set off.

 The 6 Reasons Dogs Are Scared of Fireworks